 Having learned from my experience with Adrienne and Tom, when new clients call for treatment I ask if they are in a long-term relationship or married.
-If so, I explain to then that my policy is to have both partners attend the first session at least.
+If so, I explain to then that my policy is to have both partners attend at least the first session.

 We then together co-design a treatment plan that incorporates both couple and individual treatment components.
 One therapist handling both aspects of treatment is essential.

 At the same time, sometimes one spouse simply won't or, for work or other reasons, can't, join in on going to couple therapy.
-(I've added this point in resonse to Comments from readers.
+(I've added this point in response to comments from readers.
 Thank you Mary and John!)